Cassis tuberosa: Distribution

 This species occurs in the Western Atlantic Ocean in: North Carolina, Florida, Mexico, Honduras, Colombia, Costa Rica, Panama, Venezuela, Bermuda, Bahamas, Turks & Caicos, Cuba, Hispaniola, Puerto Rico, Virgin Islands, Leeward Islands, Windward Islands, Brazil, and in the Eastern Atlantic Ocean at the Cape Verde Islands.

 Description

 The maximum recorded shell length is 301 mm.

 The shell of Cassis tuberosa is typically cream colored with dark brown spots.
 The dorsal surface will have fine growth lines and fine spiral lines to create a "canceled effect".

 Habitat

-Its minimum recorded depth is 0 m. and maximum recorded depth is 27 m.
+The minimum recorded depth for this species is 0 m. and maximum recorded depth is 27 m.

-It resides in shallow coastal waters around sandy beaches, as well as reef environments.
+The species resides in shallow coastal waters around sandy beaches, as well as reef environments.
 It lives in tandem with seagrass beds, macroalgae banks, rhodolith beds and coral rubble.

 Human use

 The shell of this species has been used for creating cameos.

 The attractiveness of the shell is one of the main reasons C. tuberosa is taken for human use.
-Due to their preference of shallow waters, they are easily accessed by the locality and tourists.
+Due to their preference for shallow waters, they are easily accessed by tourists.